working offgrid efficiently

 Computers are subject to water intrusion and saltwater corrosion, but with some care they can survive in a normal marine environment.
 We solved most of the problems by cleaning external connections often, and by storing them in a sealed box with some desiccants after each use.
 The main issue with computers on boats is that it is difficult to source parts when they break.
 To make matters worse, many modern machines have non-replaceable batteries, proprietary storage, and soldered-in RAM.
 The parts that fail the most are power connectors, external connections and batteries.

 Leaving a port with spare parts is a good tactic, but leaving with backup PCs is even better.
-There are many good inexpensive computers on the market, like notebook processors (Pinebook, EeeBook) and single-board computers (Raspberry Pis, Pine64).
-We carry 3 extra raspberry pi computers as backups to our main setup, as they are inexpensive and small.
+There are many good inexpensive computers on the market, like notebook processors (Pinebook, EeeBook) and single-board computers (Pine64).
 These computers run on lower voltage, which lower overall power consumption.
 By consuming less power, the system will be less expensive to run, but more importantly, it will run much longer on existing battery technology.